KodrAus/mentor-rfcs/default-fields/0000-default-fields.md

 }
 ```

-By using field defaults, callers can use structure literals without having to know about any private fields:
+By using field defaults, callers can use `struct` literals without having to know about any private fields:

 ```rust
 mod data {